comandrei/hydra/README.md

 Chrome Extension to treat multiple branches as a main one in GitHub

-Configure pairs of target branches and patterns in the extension's options page, and all the pull request suggestions Github provides will set the target branch to what you configured to match a pattern
+Configure pairs of target branches and patterns in the extension's options page, and all the pull request suggestions Github provides will have the target branch rewritten if the pattern provided matches.